 Research manuscripts will report studies explaining the purpose, methodology, sample, results, and implications.
 A variety of research designs are welcomed and interdisciplinary work is encouraged.

 Manuscripts will report a theoretical or conceptual framework or conduct a systematic review of research in a particular area of expertise.

 Manuscripts will report on an evidence-based practice applied in a sport or physical activity setting with women or girls.
 The manuscripts will discuss the theoretical or conceptual basis for their applied work along with research supporting evidence-based practice followed by a description of the applied work and lessons learned through implementation.

 Typically, manuscripts will report commentary or a response to an article recently published within WSPAJ, within the last year.
 The blinded manuscript will not only be reviewed like typical manuscripts but also shared with the article authors.
 If accepted, article authors will have the right to provide a counter response to the commentary.
 However, a commentary can also include manuscripts that comment on the state of women in sport or physical activity.
 Both types of commentary manuscripts are limited to 10 pages (all inclusive).

 Manuscripts will report a review of a recently published book, within the last year.
 These manuscripts are limited to 10 pages (all inclusive).
 Further details regarding submission guidelines for book reviews is provided below.

 Style and Format

 Manuscripts must not have been published elsewhere or be simultaneously submitted to another journal.
-The manuscript order should be as follows: (1) blind title page, (2) abstract, (3) manuscript text, (4) references, and (5) tables and figures.
-For studies involving human participants, the author(s) must include a statement that the research was approved by the appropriate institutional review board and informed consent was obtained.
+The manuscript order should be as follows: (1) blind title page, (2) abstract (250 words or less), (3) manuscript text, (4) references, and (5) tables and figures.
+For studies involving human participants, the author(s) must include a statement in the manuscript that the research was approved by the appropriate institutional review board and informed consent was obtained.